wjkoontz/basic-programs/petplot.md

 Based on PET screen ram at 32768 and either 40 or 80 column screen.

+USAGE:
+Simply set variables x and y to screen coordinates, set c to a character code (poke not chr$).
+Then gosub 2000 (or whatever line you used) to plot c at x,y

 40 character version for PET 2001 etc.

 ```